-The ESI is an independent think tank which aims at catalyzing the global financial and industry sectors to define and leverage global finance innovations that contribute directly to cooperation between different sectors and countries for sustainable water management and poverty alleviation.
-This SDC contribution will promote the development of new financial mechanisms aligned with sustainable development policy objectives and priorities of developing countries to the benefit of society and natural resources.
+The ESI is an independent think tank which aims at catalyzing the global financial and industry sectors to define and leverage global finance innovations that contribute directly to cooperation for sustainable water management and poverty alleviation.
+This SDC contribution will promote the development of new financial mechanisms that are aligned with sustainable development policy objectives and priorities of developing countries to the benefit of society and natural resources.

 Water resources conservation

 - Other international or foreign NGO North

 The depletion and over-abstraction of water is being accelerated by global economic investments by global banks and other private financial and industry actors that do not take sustainable water management into account.
 This is affecting all water users, including the population around a basin who have limited access to safe water and sanitation or face the risks of losing their access to safe water in the future.
 All major international water initiatives are calling for a greater involvement of the financial sector in particular on transboundary water, but the finance sector itself is largely disengaged from this challenge.

 The water sector desperately needs actors that can bring fresh perspectives to engage global finance and industries with a convincing analysis and practical proposals to integrate sustainable water management into their day-to-day decisions.
 The ESI is a unique catalyst that is able to translate the policy imperatives and frameworks that are recurrently discussed in global cooperation processes into practical private sector and financial proposals so that companies and banks can move towards an implementation of the Agenda 2030.
 The ESI promotes good practices and policy changes that contribute directly to key areas of development cooperation in sustainable water management and poverty alleviation.